2023-10-25 23:01:23

 Former Chairman of the Nuclear Provisions Commission

 For Luc Dufresne, former secretary general of the National Bank and president, until the end of last year, of the Nuclear Provisions Commission, this would be a excellent solution.
 “I have always advocated a independent structure to manage these provisions, under the control of Parliament, with a law which locks in its role as much as possible, he explains.
-But for asset managementrather than creating a pool of skills ex nihilo, Hedera could rely on the skills of the Debt Agency, a bit like what the Norwegian sovereign fund doeswhose operational management is ensured by the Norwegian central bank.”
-A role that the National Bank of Belgium could not play, he specifies, as European regulations on central banks exclude it.
+But for asset managementrather than creating a pool of skills ex nihilo, Hedera might rely on the skills of the Debt Agency, a bit like what the Norwegian sovereign fund doeswhose operational management is ensured by the Norwegian central bank.”
+A role that the National Bank of Belgium might not play, he specifies, as European regulations on central banks exclude it.

 The Debt Agency certainly does not have all the skills in this area, since it is used to managing bonds, not shares, and debt rather than assets, but it hashabit of working for the very long termand has a in-depth knowledge of fixed rate instrumentswhich will likely be part of Hedera’s investment portfolio.

 Entrust nuclear supplies to a public fund managed by the Treasurythe administration within which the Debt Agency was established, this is what a study carried out in 2018 at the request of Greenpeace by the Zero Emission Solutions consultancy office, headed by Alex Polfliet.
 “This would give more certainty that this money will not be wasted,” argues Alex Pofliet.
-“It is necessary, as much as possible, that this fund be protected from political politics, who often think in the very short term.
+“It is necessary, as much as possible, that this fund be protected from political politics, who often think in the very short term.“

 In the case of Hedera, the horizon is particularly distant and the stakes are colossal, since the 15 billion euros in provisions which will be paid by Engie to the State must, with the 8 billion and some in dismantling provisions which remain at Synatom, to be able to cover for 62 billion expenses in nominal valueexpenses which will be spread out roughly from 2050 to 2135.